 - Max out 457

 In the below descriptions, I will cite the effective marginal tax rate, or EMTR, as part of the calculations.
 This is essentially the portion of your gross income that goes to all taxes (payroll, federal, state, property) each year.
 20-25% EMTR is normal for the average American household; the Brewing FIRE household had a 20% EMTR last year.

 Edit: I’ve also added brief descriptions of each type of investing bucket I reference, for the sake of people who don’t have to deal with the convoluted US tax code.
-Unfortunately, any calculations for Instant Return or tax savings will only apply to Americans.
+Unfortunately, any calculations for Instant Return or tax savings will only apply to US taxpayers.

 1. Emergency Fund / Savings

 Before you begin filling your investment buckets, it is wise to build an emergency fund.
 How big should it be?
 Most people suggest 3-6 months worth of expenses.
 I think this is sufficient, and the Brewing FIRE family normally has 5-6 months expenses in savings.

 2. 401k, up to Maximum Company Match

 The 401k is an employer-offered retirement plan that offers the advantage of tax-free contributions.
 This is free money!
 As soon as you’ve saved enough to cover your basic needs, you should start contributing to get the match.
 Instant return is 100% on this investment.